gear-foundation/gear-wiki/docs/examples/Infra/zkml.md

 This implementation offers the capability to shift resource-intensive computations away from the blockchain while ensuring their integrity.
 It demonstrates the evaluation of the [MNIST](https://en.wikipedia.org/wiki/MNIST_database) machine learning model as an illustrative example.
 This is accomplished by generating zero-knowledge proofs of computations and subsequently verifying them on-chain.

-The associated smart contract allows only one verification session per client.
+The associated program (smart contract) allows only one verification session per client.
 If a client wishes to discard the current verification and submit new inputs, they have the option to send a transaction to purge in-progress verification.

 ### Workflow